Security

 - Add organization-specific sensitive patterns to blocklist

-- Use a conservative Network Guard preset for production bots
+- Use a conservative Network Guard preset for production agents

 - Keep approval prompts on for high-risk capabilities